Last updated on January 4th, 2024 at 03:05 pm

-Bike Nashbar was more than just a retailer—it was a symbol of quality, affordability, and a gateway to the world of cycling.
+Bike Nashbar was more than just a retailer—it was a symbol of quality, affordability.

-In this article, we will go back in time and explore the rise and fall of Bike Nashbar.
+In this article, we will go back in time and find out what happened to Bike Nashbar.

 What Happened To Bike Nashbar?

-Founded in 1974 by Arnie Nashbar, Bike Nashbar quickly rose to prominence as one of the leading mail order bike companies.
+Founded in 1974 by Arnie Nashbar, Bike Nashbar quickly became one of the leading mail order bike companies in the US.

 Also Read: Can I Bring My Bike Into Walmart?

-However, in 2016, the cycling industry witnessed a significant shake-up when Advanced Sports International (ASI) acquired Performance Bicycle and Nashbar, along with several other renowned brands like Fuji, SE, Kestrel, Breezer, Phat Cycles, and Oval Concepts.
+However, in 2016 the cycling industry landscape shifted again when Advanced Sports International (ASI) acquired both Performance Bicycle and Nashbar.

-This consolidation aimed to leverage synergies and strengthen ASI’s position in the market.
+This consolidation under ASI aimed to leverage synergies across the brands and strengthen their overall market position.

-During this turbulent period, Amain.com Inc., an e-commerce company, seized the opportunity and acquired the trademarks and web domains of both Performance and Nashbar, as well as Performance’s house brand trademarks, for a sum of $1.245 million.
+The following year, Amain.com Inc seized the opportunity and acquired the trademarks and web domains of both Performance and Nashbar for $1.245 million.

 “All good things must come to an end”